greencoda/tasq/README.md

 ## Usage Example

 To try tasq locally, you'll need a PostgreSQL DB backend.
-You may use the supplied docker-compose.yml file to start a local instace
+You may use the supplied docker-compose.yml file to start a local instance
 ```shell
 docker-compose -f example/docker-compose.yml up -d
 ```